Discover Normandy for your next holiday at the Camping Les Îles.

 Classified natural heritage since 1988, the Vanlée haven is located between Agon-Coutainville and Granville.
 It serves as an estuary at the Vanlée River and is located in the towns of Lingreville and Bricqueville-sur-Mer.
 Covered with salt meadows, herbs and salt marshes, it is accessible by a submergible road covered during strong tides.
-Covering 10 hectares, the harbor is home to many species both in terms of fauna and flora.
 Some 150 bird species have been identified.
 There are also sheep and many rabbits in the dunes as well as many plant species.

 The deliciously sweet flavour of Normandy

 And how about taking the children to visit a biscuit factory?
 You may not recognise all the names, but: Petits Fours Financiers, Palets Normands, Cakes aux Raisins, Galettes Normandes, Langues de Chat and Palets Fins aux Amandes are just some of the fabulous biscuits for which Normandy is renowned.
 Mouth starting to water?
 Then it’s time to make a trip to the Maison du Biscuit in Sortosville.